 Standing ovations.
 Lines for autographs.
 Even an impromptu crowd surf.

 You’re not at a music festival.
 You’re in Normandy, France with thousands of EF students and teachers who’ve come together to honor D-Day’s 75th anniversary of the landings and the soldiers who helped shape history.
 The headliners at this event are World War II veterans, here to share their stories with later generations.
+Read on to hear all about this special occasion—and learn how you can join in on the upcoming events for the D-Day 80th anniversary.

 How history came alive